9seconds/isitbullshit/README.rst

 WHATEVER validator
 ------------------

 ``WHATEVER`` is a mark that you do not care what value is.
-It could be anything, none cares.
+It could be anything, nobody cares.

 .. code-block:: python